SDN-Security/TENNISON/README.md

 Please contact Lyndon at l.fawcett1@lancaster.ac.uk about any questions on TENNISON.

 # License
-Gaffer is licensed under the Apache 2 license and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).
+TENNISON is licensed under the Apache 2 license and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).

 # Getting started